Once Upon a Mattress (film): Awards and nominations

 The film received two Primetime Emmy Award Nominations for Outstanding Costumes for a Miniseries, Movie or a Special and Outstanding Original Music and Lyrics ("My Baby and Me" by Ken and Mitzie Welch).
 Brownell was nominated for an Online Film & Television Association award for Best Writing of a Motion Picture or Miniseries.

 Home media

 It was released on DVD by Buena Vista Home Entertainment in 2006.
 In recent years, the film has also been released to several digital download and streaming outlets such as Amazon and iTunes.
 In 2019, the film was uploaded to Disney+.

-Critical Reception
+Critical reception

+Metacritic, which uses a weighted average, assigned the film a score of 55 out of 100, based on 15 critics, indicating "mixed or average reviews".

 MaryAnn Johanson wrote "The Princess and the Pea gets a kooky, musical, feminist spin that is just as fun and fresh today as it must have been when it made its Broadway debut in 1959."
 Tracey Petherick of Common Sense Media wrote "Disney reboot has fun playing on fairy tale stereotypes."
 UltimateDisney.com wrote "The movie offers a satisfactory presentation of a diverting play, which means that fans of musical comedies (and this one in particular) should enjoy it, but those who are not needn't go out of their way to see it."